Niemeyer-Research-Group/pyMARS/paper/paper.md

-Required inputs for pyMARS to perform model reduction include the starting chemical kinetic model in the standard Cantera [@cantera] or Chemkin [@Kee1996] formats (it first converts the latter to the former), a maximum error limit to constrain the reduced model, and a YAML file with initial conditions for homogeneous autoignition simulations.
+Required inputs for pyMARS to perform model reduction include the starting chemical kinetic model in the standard Cantera [@cantera] or Chemkin [@Kee1996] formats (it first converts the latter to the former) and a YAML file with reduction parameters (including method and a maximum error limit to constrain the reduced model) and a list of initial conditions for homogeneous autoignition simulations.
 These simulations are used both to obtain ignition delay values for gauging the error of a candidate model, and also to sample thermochemical state data for the reduction methods (where 20 points are sampled during the ignition temperature rise).
-A graph-based reduction method can be specified, the ``--run_sensitivity_analysis`` flag can be given to perform standalone sensitivity analysis, or both can be given to perform DRG/DRGEP/PFA-informed sensitivity analysis.
-Additional inputs include target species for DRG/DRGEP/PFA and optionally specifying a list of species to always retain.
+A graph-based reduction method can be specified using the ``method`` key, the ``sensitivity-analysis`` key can be specified as ``True`` to perform standalone sensitivity analysis, or both can be given to perform DRG/DRGEP/PFA-informed sensitivity analysis.
+Additional input keys include target species for DRG/DRGEP/PFA and optionally specifying a list of species to always retain.

 Additional features include:

-- Simulations can be parallelized via the ``multiprocessing`` module by adding the ``--num_threads`` option and specifying a value greater than one.
+- Simulations can be parallelized via the ``multiprocessing`` module by adding the ``--num_threads`` command-line option and specifying a value greater than one.
 (Including the option alone will lead to pyMARS using the available number of threads minus one.)
 - To save (potentially significant) time when performing multiple reductions for the same model, pyMARS saves and automatically reuses sampled autoignition data when possible.
 - pyMARS provides a conversion functionality between the Cantera and Chemkin model formats,